makannew/Composer/README.md

 Also, other composite's properties define automatically by retrieving functions arguments.
 So arguments should pass to function by destructuring assignment method to make arguments readable for composer.

-After reading functions and their properties by composite, it recursively inject a changing interceptor to all properties.
+After reading functions and their properties by composer, it recursively inject a changing interceptor to requested properties.
 Consequently, once a property changed all related functions will update in sequence, it happens asynchronously while program continuing.
-Always the last changes cause new updates and if old asynchronous functions still running they will ineffect.
+Always the last change triggers new update procedure and if old asynchronous functions still running they will be terminated.
 However, a simple check provided for developer to find out if a running function is outdated, then it is posible to force the function to resolve or manipulate its side effect in managed way.

 #### addMethod